 Where is High Line Park?

 High Line Park is located between Gansevoort Street and 34th Street.
-Its two-and-a-half kilometer straight line route begins (or ends depending on which direction you take) to the north near Hudson Yards.
+Its two-and-a-half kilometer straight line route starts (or ends depending on which direction you take) to the north near Hudson Yards.
 It then runs through Chelsea and finally ends in the south in the Meatpacking District next to the Whitney Museum.

 Access to the High Line